-It's just as important to clean carefully when you are changing a wet nappy.
-If you like, you can use a barrier cream to help protect against nappy rash (see below).
-Some babies are sensitive to these creams and thick creams may clog nappies or make them less absorbent.
+It's just as important to clean carefully when you are changing a wet nappy. creams and thick creams may clog nappies or make them less absorbent.
 Ask your pharmacist or health visitor for advice.

 Washable nappies should be pre-washed to make them softer.
 Make sure you choose the right size nappy and cover for your baby's weight.
 Put in a nappy liner, then fasten the nappy on your baby, adjusting it to fit snugly round the waist and legs.